George William Manby

 Captain George William Manby FRS (28 November 1765 – 18 November 1854) was an English author and inventor.
-He designed an apparatus for saving life from shipwrecks and also the first modern form of fire extinguisher.
+He designed an apparatus for saving life from shipwrecks and also the "Pelican Gun", the first modern form of fire extinguisher.

 Early life

 Manby was born in the village of Denver on the edge of the Norfolk Fens.
 His parents were Mary Woodcock (1741-1783) and Captain Matthew Pepper Manby (1735-1774), lord of the manor of Wood Hall in Hilgay, a former soldier and aide-de-camp to Lord Townshend and barrack-master of Limerick at his death.
-A younger brother was Thomas Manby.
+A younger brother was Thomas Manby, naval officer.
 Manby went to school at Downham Market.
 Although he claimed to have been a friend there of Horatio Nelson, this is unlikely to be true as Nelson would have left the school (if he ever attended) before Manby started.
 He then went to the Free Grammar School in King's Lynn, where he was a student of Rev Dr David Lloyd (died 1794).
 He was one of the four stewards organising an anniversary event of Lloyd's students held at the Duke's Head Inn on 17 February 1791.